BMW 3 Series (E36)

 The third generation of the BMW 3 Series range of compact executive cars is designated under the model code E36, and was produced by the German automaker BMW from 1990 to 2000.
-The initial models were of the four-door saloon body style, followed by the coupé, convertible, wagon ("Touring"), and eventually hatchback ("Compact").
+The initial models were four-door saloons, followed by coupés, convertibles, wagons ("Touring"), and eventually hatchbacks ("Compact").

 The E36 was the first 3 Series to be offered in a hatchback body style.
 It was also the first 3 Series to be available with a six-speed manual transmission (in the 1996 M3), a five-speed automatic transmission, and a four-cylinder diesel engine.
 The multi-link rear suspension was also a significant upgrade as compared to the previous generations of the 3 Series.
 All-wheel drive was not available for the E36, unlike the previous (E30) and successive (E46) generations.

 The E36 was named in Car and Driver magazine's 10Best list for every year it was on sale.

 Following the introduction of its successor, the E46 3 Series in 1998, the E36 began to be phased out and was eventually replaced in 1999.